arceina8/aztec-network/README.md

   * `Prover`: generates ZK proofs that attest to roll-up integrity.

 ## Roles Info
-Sequecner Nodes will receive a certain role for their contribution on Discord.
+Sequencer Nodes will receive a certain role for their contribution on Discord.

 After running and syncing your Sequencer node, You can go through [Get Role](https://github.com/0xmoei/aztec-network/blob/main/README.md#get-apprentice-discord-role) step.